-As part of his degree course Jim worked on the metalworking shop floor of a supplier of automotive transmission components.
-He was also trained in the Apprentices’ School of an aircraft manufacturer before moving to a final assembly plant where he experienced the installation and testing of engines, undercarriage, hydraulics, avionics, ejector seats, parachutes and weapons systems.
+Before training as an attorney, Jim worked as a network analyst for IBM UK, maintaining a System/36 midrange computer and its associated personal computers.
+While studying engineering, he worked on lathes and welders on the metalworking shop floor of a supplier of automotive transmission components for Land Rover Defender cars and Bedford trucks.
+He was also trained on many fabrication techniques by BAE Systems where he later transferred into an aircraft final assembly plant to experience the installation and testing of engines, undercarriage, hydraulics, avionics, ejector seats, parachutes and weapons systems.

 Upon qualification as a patent attorney, Jim was awarded the CIPA Drafting Prize for the highest mark in the UK in the patent drafting exam.